Cookies information

 If you supply food to the public from your home on a regular and organised basis, free or otherwise, you’ll be classed as a food business and will need to comply with food legislation.

 Sometimes, what starts out as a hobby – making cakes at home for friends and family on an occasional basis, for example – grows into a business.
 If you find yourself producing/selling food to others regularly (more than once a month, say), it’s likely that you’ll need to register your home as a food business.
-If in doubt, please call Environmental Health and Community Safety on 01392 265147 or email environmental.protection@exeter.gov.uk and we’ll help you decide.
+If in doubt, contact our Environmental Health team online and we’ll help you decide.

 Please note that the occasional sale of cakes, jams, chutneys etc. at fetes, charity events or similar is unlikely to be classed as food business due to the infrequent nature of these types of activities.